10sr/emacs-lisp/docs/elpa/pack-readme.txt

 Use from Dired
 --------------

-To pack/unpack files from dired buffers, add following to your init.el:
+To pack/unpack files from dired buffers, add following to your dired confiugration:

-(with-eval-after-load 'dired
 (define-key dired-mode-map "P" 'pack-dired-dwim))

 This command creates an archive file from marked files, or unpack the file when only one file is selected and that has an extension for archive.